The Greatest Male Nudes in Art History (NSFW!)

-Then look no further!
-If you need a sight of some muscular bodies, don’t go to the beach this year, but book yourself a ticket to the Sistine Chapel where these hot Renaissance boys are waiting for you all ready!
+Look no further!
+If you are in need of the sight of some muscular bodies this year, don’t bother going to the beach, but book yourself a ticket to the Sistine Chapel, where these hot Renaissance boys are waiting for you!

 Michelangelo was a real master of muscles.
-And a very playful man, too: he placed these 20 Ignudi, that is ‘nude men’, right between the episodes from the Genesis… The only thing that bugged the scholars was: what did Michelangelo want to represent with them?
+And a very playful man, too: he placed these 20 Ignudi, that is ‘nude men’, right between episodes from the Book of Genesis… The only thing that has bugged scholars is: what did Michelangelo want them to represent?

-The height of ignudi ranges from 150 to 180 cm, they all are seated on plynths and they often are wrapped in pink or yellow ribbons, or hold acorn festoons which allude to the family emblem of the Della Rovere, the clan of pope Julius II, the commissioner.
+The heights of the Ignudi range from 150 to 180 centimetres.
+They are all seated on plinths and they are often wrapped in pink or yellow ribbons, or hold acorn festoons which allude to the family emblem of the Della Rovere, the clan of Pope Julius II, who commissioned the works.

-If you wonder why their poses are so weird, since all of them seem more or less uncomfortable (well, I kind of get it, sitting on a cold marble plynth, and not everyone’s got a pillow)… Such poses were chosen on purpose to expose the tense muscles, a typical practice of High Renaissance art which later evolved into Mannierism.
-The idea was to show the highest craft possible in painting and the beauty of human anatomy.
+If you are wondering why their poses are so strange; as all of them look rather uncomfortable, (well, I kind of get it, they are sitting on a cold marble plinth, and not everyone has a pillow)… Such poses were chosen on purpose to expose their tense muscles – a typical practice of High Renaissance art which later evolved into Mannerism.
+The idea was to show the highest craft possible in painting and also the beauty of the human body.

-Vasari, the chronicler of the lives of great Italian artists, described the boys as symbols of the ‘golden age’ of Julius’ pontificate, whereas the modern scholarship defined them as symbols of neoplatonic philosophy or theology.
-As Italian philosopher Giovanni Pico della Mirandola wrote, they were meant to inspire man to glorify God who created man in His own image.
+Vasari, the chronicler of the lives of great Italian artists, described the boys as symbols of the “golden age” of Julius’ Pontificate, whereas modern scholarship has defined them as symbols of Neoplatonic philosophy or theology.
+As Italian philosopher Giovanni Pico della Mirandola wrote, they were meant to inspire man to glorify God who created man in his own image.

-However, probably the most convincing definition of the role of the Ignudi in the Sistine Chapel was by Charles de Tolnay who wrote that they are there as ‘angelic figures’, intermediary creatures between man and divinity.
+However, probably the most convincing explanation for the role of the Sistine Chapel Ignudi is from Charles de Tolnay who wrote that they are there as ‘angelic figures’, intermediary creatures between man and divinity.
 Don’t you agree?!